From Global to Granular: Revealing IQA Model Performance via Correlation Surface: Experiment

 \item \textit{Performance degradation under fine-grained quality differences.} Across all four datasets, a consistent performance drop can be observed when moving from high- to low-difference regimes, indicating that existing IQA models struggle to reliably discriminate subtle quality variations.
 For instance, on KADID-10k, the average GMC$_d$ of representative methods decreases by more than 15\% from the high-quality to low-quality region, with similar degradation trends observed on PIPAL, LIVEC, and SPAQ.
 Although some models (\eg, LPIPS or CLIP-based approaches) maintain competitive global correlation scores, their performance under low-difference conditions remains substantially weaker.
-These results suggest that strong global correlation does not necessarily imply robust fine-grained perceptual discrimination, and such limitations may be obscured when evaluation relies solely on global metrics.\\
+These results suggest that strong global correlation does not necessarily imply robust fine-grained perceptual discrimination, and such limitations may be obscured when evaluation relies solely on global metrics. \rc{Furthermore, across all alignment experiments, we observe a consistent performance degradation as the quality difference decreases (LD $<$ MD $<$ HD), indicating limited sensitivity in distinguishing subtle consistency variations.
+By decoupling performance along both the absolute quality and pairwise difference dimensions, GMC exposes these fine-grained limitations that remain invisible to conventional global indicators.}\\

 \end{itemize}